KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 ## Saturday

-Things got off to a great start with a DEFNA Board dinner at [Parizade](https://www.parizadedurham.com/menus/).
+Things got off to a great start with a DEFNA Board dinner at [Parizade](https://www.parizadedurham.com/menus/) on Saturday night.

 According to every person I spoke to who had eaten there before, you can't go wrong.
 Everything is so good.
 I'd never eaten linguini and clams before, but it sounded really good.
 I decided to be adventurous and try it.
 If you won't do something new on the eve of DjangoCon US, when will you?
 I chose well.